 Flixbus is probably the most budget-friendly option.
 You can get from Amsterdam to Rotterdam for €5 – €7 and the travel time is between 75 minutes to 2 hours long.

-If you only have 24 hours in Rotterdam, definitely rent a bike so you can get to all 22 attractions faster.
+If you only have 24 hours, definitely rent a bike so you can get to all 22 attractions faster.

 For the 2 day option, feel free to walk on day 1 and only rent a bike for day 2 if you prefer walking to cycling.
 The route on day 1 covers between 4km – 7km, so walking is also an option.
 The route on day 2 is much longer, so if you want to see it all in one day you’ll definitely need a bike.